-“Eleven” acknowledges the tragic defection of Judas Iscariot, who had hanged himself (Matthew 27:5).
-As with the mount of the transfiguration, the identity of the specific mountain is not known.
+The reference to only eleven disciples acknowledges the tragic defection of Judas Iscariot, who had hanged himself (Matthew 27:5).

-In the verses just prior to this passage, Jesus tells the disciples to meet him in Galilee, where his ministry had begun (Matthew 28:1).
-This helped to assure any doubters among them that he was the same Jesus whom they had previously known.
+In the verses just prior to this passage, Jesus told the disciples to meet him in Galilee, where his ministry had begun (Matthew 28:1).
+This helped assure any doubters among them that he was the same Jesus whom they had previously known.

 When they saw him, they worshiped,

-This is the first time that the action of supreme worship of Jesus as God is mentioned in connection with the disciples, though the women had offered the same homage to him (Matthew 28:9).
+This is the first time that the action of supreme worship of Jesus as God is mentioned in connection with the disciples, though the women had offered the same homage to him when they encountered him on their way back from the empty tomb (Matthew 28:9).

 but they doubted.